 What is a fruitless olive tree, you may ask?
 Many are not familiar with this beautiful tree, commonly used for its beauty in the landscape.
-The olive tree with no olives (Olea europaea ‘Wilsonii’) is hardy in USDA zones 8-11.
+The olive tree with no olives (Olea europaea ‘Wilsonii’) is hardy in USDA zones 8 to 11.
 Read more to learn if this is the perfect tree for your southern landscape.

 About Fruitless Olive Trees

 This olive tree is described as a distinctive evergreen, growing at a slow to medium rate.
-At maturity, it may reach 25-30 feet (7.6 to 9 m.), with approximately the same width.
+At maturity, it may reach 25 to 30 feet (8-9 m.), with approximately the same width.
 Consider this width if contemplating one in your landscape.
 It may have a single trunk, but more often it has several.
-These are twisting and contorted, topped by greenish-gray foliage.
-This tree must have at least 8 hours of full sun.
+These are twisting and contorted, topped by greenish gray foliage.
+This tree must have at least eight hours of full sun.

 While described as an olive tree with no olives, some owners of the tree say this is an overstatement.
 Trees may bloom in spring with sterile, yellow flowers that produce a spray of olives.
 These underdeveloped fruits fall from the tree and are few and far between.
 This is why growing fruitless olive tree varieties is a good alternative to growing the real thing.

 Fruiting olive trees are banned in some areas of the southwest U.S. because of extensive dropping of fruits.
 This creates a problematic mess, clogging drains and staining driveways and decks.
 The fruits also attract undesirable wildlife.
 Flowers often produce pollen to which many are allergic.
 Growing fruitless olive trees eliminates these issues.